What are Antimicrobial Agents?

-Antimicrobial agents are used to prevent infections and diseases caused by pathogens.
+Antimicrobial agents are used to preventing infections and diseases caused by pathogens.
 Different types of antimicrobial drugs are commonly available.
 These are as follows:

-- Antibacterial drug: A drug that is used to inhibit the pathogenic activity of bacteria is called as antibacterial drugs.
+- Antibacterial drug: A drug that is used to inhibit the pathogenic activity of bacteria is called an antibacterial drug.
 Example: Zithromax.

-- Antifungal drug: A drug that is used to prevent the fungal activity in the host is called an antifungal drug.
+- Antifungal drug: A drug that is used to prevent fungal activity in the host is called an antifungal drug.
 Example: Miconazole

-- Antiviral agent: A drug which is used to stop the pathogenic action of a virus is called as antiviral agents.
+- Antiviral agent: A drug which is used to stop the pathogenic action of a virus is called antiviral agents.
 Example: Tamiflu.

 - Antiparasitic drug: A drug that is used to prevent the growth of pathogenic parasites.
 Example: Anthelmintics

 Antibiotics are the substances which are derived from one microorganism in order to kill another microorganism.
 Antibiotics are effective against bacterial, fungal and parasitic infections.
 But, antibiotics are not helpful against viral infections.

 The development of chemical synthesis has helped to produce the synthetic components which act as an antimicrobial agent against the pathogenic bacteria.
 These synthetic components are also called as antibiotics.
 Pathogenic bacteria can be killed by synthetic components at low concentrations.
 Examples: Ampicillin and amoxicillin.

-In 1908, a German bacteriologist, Paul Ehrlich had developed a synthetic component from an arsenic-based structure for the treatment of syphilis, which is called as arsphenamine or salvarsan.
+In 1908, a German bacteriologist, Paul Ehrlich developed a synthetic component from an arsenic-based structure for the treatment of syphilis, which is called as arsphenamine or salvarsan.

 Then, in 1929, Alexander Fleming discovered Penicillin from the fungus Penicillium notatum.
 Penicillin is used to treat different types of bacterial infections.

 Two types of antibiotics are commonly available.
 These are as follows:

-- Bactericidal antibiotics – These antibiotics are have killing effects on bacteria.
+- Bactericidal antibiotics – These antibiotics had killing effects on bacteria.
 Example: Penicillin, Aminoglycosides, Ofloxacin.